 Because I felt like it! 😁

 Just to make it clear, I don’t think I’m entitled to money here.
 Nobody has to give me anything!
-(Though if I did feel entitled to actual pay for my DevTools work, at 1-2 days a week for something like 18 months straight, I wouldn’t be asking for $1.5k.)
+(As a side note, if I was trying to crowd-fund payment for the time worked on DevTools, at 1-2 days a week for something like 18 months straight, that goal would be much higher than $1.5k.)

 But after 6-12 months of doing good work, I ended up thinking: I like the work and it seems to be useful, let’s get paid for it and do it full time!

 Sadly I’m pretty bad at advocating for myself, and I never actually applied for a role.
 I did reach out to a few team members, but what I heard was that there was no budget for more people, beyond maybe short-term contracts (not an option for me at the time).

 Then in the last year it became clear that Mozilla management didn’t see DevTools as a vital investment, and in 2020 reorgs and layoffs have strongly impacted DevTools.

 So that was it.
 Combined with some frustrations about not being able to do or land some work on my side because I could not secure reviews or other help2, I mentally called it quits.

 What prompted me to ask random people for money was this tweet:

 If you're worried about the future of #Firefox, #Gecko, #MDN and other projects from #Mozilla there's one way you can help: contribute.